 To get Jobseeker’s Benefit (JB) you must have enough social insurance (PRSI) contributions.
 JB rates are graduated according to earnings.
 If you are affected by this, it may be of greater benefit for you to claim Jobseeker's Allowance.

 To get Jobseeker’s Allowance (JA) you must pass a means test.
 A means test is when your income is calculated to see whether it falls below a certain level.
 If it falls below a certain level, you can get Jobseeker’s Allowance.

 You will always be assessed for Jobseeker’s Benefit first, unless you have never worked before.
 When you apply for Jobseeker’s Benefit you are asked if you want to be assessed for Jobseeker’s Allowance.
 This means that if you don’t qualify for Jobseeker’s Benefit, you will not need to apply a second time to be assessed for Jobseeker’s Allowance.

-If you are laid off or are still working, but your working hours are reduced, you may also qualify for a jobseeker's payment for the days you are unemployed.
+If you work for part of a week, you may qualify for a jobseeker's payment for the days you are unemployed.

-If you leave work voluntarily or as a result of misconduct you cannot get a jobseeker’s payment for 9 weeks.
+If you leave work voluntarily or as a result of misconduct, you cannot get a jobseeker’s payment for 9 weeks.
 However, if you have ‘good cause’ to leave voluntarily, for example, any changes in working conditions such as a reduction in pay, harassment or abuse from your employer, you may get your payment.
-The Deciding Officer in your social welfare local office will decide whether you had good cause to leave voluntarily.
+The Deciding Officer in your local Intreo Centre or Social Welfare Branch Office will decide whether you had good cause to leave voluntarily.